wader/bump/_dev/README.md

 [you currently have to use a personal access token](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows#about-workflow-events) with repo access and add it as a secret.
 For example add a secret named `BUMP_TOKEN` and do `GITHUB_TOKEN: ${{ secrets.BUMP_TOKEN }}`.

+See [Dockerfile](Dockerfile) for tools installed in the default image.

 ## Install